MichielCM/xsd2html2xml/README.md

 		<br />No, but you can to override the default labels.
 By default, the name attribute of elements is used for labels.
 If you want a custom label, add an xs:annotation/xs:documentation containing your custom label to the element.</li>
 	<li>
 		<strong>Which namespaces can I use?</strong>
 		<br />Any, except for any namespace having 'xs' as prefix.
-In fact, the XSD schema MUST be bound to the prefix 'xs', like so: xmlns:xs="http://www.w3.org/2001/XMLSchema".</li>
+In fact, the XSD schema MUST be bound to the prefix 'xs', like so: xmlns:xs="http://www.w3.org/2001/XMLSchema".
+Note that the products listed under <em>Software</em> auto-configure this.</li>
 	<li>
 		<strong>My namespaces do not seem to work!</strong>
 		<br />- Please note that namespaces are only supported in xsd+xml2html.xsl, even for empty forms!
 The reason for this is that namespace support requires the same EXSLT-functions as populating a form does, and I want to keep xsd2html.xsl the compact, no-dependency version.<br />